nahshonmokua/100-Days-of-Code-Professional-Portfolio-Project/README.md

-# 100 Days of Code: Professional Portfolio Project
+# 100 Days of Code: Professional Portfolio Projects

 This portfolio consists of 20 projects across various areas of software development, showcasing my learning journey and personal development.
 Each project covers a different aspect of programming, from web development to automation and data science.
 Below is the list of the areas these projects focus on: